Probabilistically Violating the First Law of Thermodynamics in a Quantum Heat Engine: Probabilistic Violations of the First Law

 \subsection{Measuring work}

 To introduce a measurement of work, we consider the quantity of interest being the power output described by the operator $\hat{P}=-\partial_t\hat{H}(t)$, as is the case in thermoelectric devices as the one discussed below.
+Detailed information on why a two-point measurement scheme for work is not appropriate is given below, in Sec.~\ref{sec:y2p}.
 Following Refs.~\cite{VonNeumann,nazarov:2003,clerk:2010}, we model the measurement by a detector, described by the conjugate variables $\hat{r}$ and $\hat{\pi}$, which is coupled linearly to the power operator during the time interval $[0,\tau]$ by the coupling Hamiltonian

 where $s$ denotes the coupling strength.
 At $t=\tau$, the observable $\hat{r}$ is measured projectively, yielding information about the integrated power and thus the performed work.
 In practice, the detector could be provided by an LC element \cite{lesovik:1997}.
 For simplicity, we consider a detector that has no internal dynamics (i.e., no additional term to the Hamiltonian).